CSV Imports: Updating Yearly Data

 In this step, we will only select the data items required for our report, such as the user identifier, fields that make up your primary key, and the department field.

 • User Identifier: This item can be included in your report by selecting it from the item "System Details" and then selecting the User ID and Secondary ID(s) boxes.
 The User ID is an ID assigned to the user by the application, and the Secondary ID(s) are the user's username.
+The report‑creation page showing the data‑selection panel expanded to include system details, with user identifier fields chosen for the export.

 • Fields to include: The fields that make up your primary key and the Department field can be selected by going to Common Items and navigating to Yearly Data.
 Expand the Yearly Data item to view and select the fields that comprise your primary key and the Department field so that they can be included in your report.
+The report‑creation page showing the data‑selection panel expanded to include yearly data fields, with the department option highlighted for inclusion.

 After retrieving the CSV file from the Export Raw Data report, you can begin making the necessary changes to the file for your import.
 The provided CSV file will look like the following, displaying the Primary Key as well as the department field that we will then be updating.

-Note: If attempting to update an existing records primary key values, the system-generated record ID will also be required as a column in the import.
+Note: If attempting to update an existing record's primary key values, the system-generated record ID will also be required as a column in the import.
 (See Below)

 Example 2: Updating by Record ID